The Safest and Most Dangerous Places in Grand Mound, WA: Crime Maps and Statistics

 Is Grand Mound, WA Safe?

-The D grade indicates that the rate of crime is higher than that of the average US city.
-Grand Mound ranks in the 22nd percentile for safety, meaning it is safer than 22% of cities but less safe than 78%.
-This analysis applies only to Grand Mound's official city boundaries.
+The D overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Grand Mound's combined rate is higher than the norm.
+Grand Mound sits in the 22nd percentile, ahead of 22% of cities and behind 78%.
+The grade covers only Grand Mound's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Grand Mound is 36.52 per 1,000 residents in the typical year.
-Grand Mound Residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of crime in Grand Mound varies by neighborhood - ranging from 1 in 15 in the north neighborhoods to 1 in 32 in the northwest.
+The overall crime rate in Grand Mound is 36.52 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 15 in the north neighborhoods to 1 in 32 in the northwest.

-When looking at total crime counts (rather than per capita rates), the northeast parts of Grand Mound, WA see the most incidents - about 7 per year.
-In contrast, the southwest part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the northeast parts of Grand Mound, WA report the most crime, about 7 cases per year.
+The southwest part reports the fewest, around 0 per year.

 The Cost of Crime™ in Grand Mound, WA

-The total projected cost of crime in Grand Mound for 2025 is $172,892.
-This translates to approximately $446 per resident and $1,310 per household.
-On average, crime-related costs account for 1.1% of the median household income in Grand Mound.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Grand Mound for 2025 is $172,892, about $446 per resident and $1,310 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 60.0%